12 Top-Rated Things to Do in St. Cloud, MN

 But circling back to nature — St. Cloud is packed with it.
 It has 30 undeveloped river islands that make up a stretch of wild riverfront and become popular places to visit for kayaking and canoeing.
 The local Quarry Park & Nature Preserve has more than 680 acres of wildlife to explore.

 No matter the time of year, St. Cloud always has something cooking.
-Take a look here to discover the best things to do in St. Cloud, Minnesota.
+Take a look here to discover the best attractions and things to do in St. Cloud, Minnesota.

 1. Visit Munsinger and Clemens Gardens